 The first map was created in 1927 by Dr. Alfred Rehder at Harvard University’s Arnold Arboretum, based on a rather small survey of the survivability of plants in different regions of the country.
 Rehder’s map included 8 zones and largely ignored the western and southern states.
 The Arnold Arboretum published several updates to that initial map over the intervening decades, adding to it using 40 years’ worth of climate data from the U.S. Weather Bureau.

-In 1960, the U.S. Department of Agriculture developed their own hardiness map, drawing upon data from 450 weather stations around the continent.
-This map covered territory from the northern-most stretches of Canada to the tip of Florida and boasted 10 zones.
+In 1960, the U.S. Department of Agriculture developed its own hardiness map, drawing upon data from 450 weather stations around the continent.
+This map covered territory from the northernmost stretches of Canada to the tip of Florida and boasted 10 zones.
 Unfortunately, this meant that the USDA map differed from the Arnold Arboretum map — and because the Arnold Arboretum’s map came first, most gardeners ignored the USDA map for decades.

 Finally, in the 1990s, the USDA map finally became the standard thanks to an update from 13 years of data from almost 15,000 weather stations around North America.
 This massive increase in information shifted the areas cooler by one zone, making them the most accurate zones to date.

-The current USDA hardiness zone map was created in 2012 and separates the United States (to include Hawaii, Alaska and Puerto Rico) into 13 distinct zones with sub-zones for even more accurate planting.
+The current USDA hardiness zone map was created in 2012 and separates the United States (including Hawaii, Alaska, and Puerto Rico) into 13 distinct zones with sub-zones for even more accurate planting.
 This latest incarnation of the hardiness map uses data from 1976 to 2005 and takes into consideration geographical factors like elevation and proximity to large bodies of water.
 For the first time, the map is digital, so gardeners can use the web to zoom into their areas to gain more accurate information about their weather and planting guidelines.
 In fact, you can enter your zip code to find out more about the climate in your unique local area.

 Some Drawbacks of the Zone Map

-The hardiness zone map is designed to tell gardeners the extreme low temperatures in their region.
+The hardiness zone map is designed to tell gardeners about the extremely low temperatures in their region.
 Because most plants are susceptible to cold, this is a good guideline for helping gardeners understand when seeds and plants will flourish in their area.
 For example, the entire U.K. and the Southeastern United States are both largely in zones 8 and 9 — but U.K. gardeners typically have to plan for several months of cold weather whereas Southern gardeners only have a few days of exceedingly cold to contend with.
 However, extreme temperatures do not produce a full picture of the climate — gardeners also need to understand how long those low temperatures will last and how high temperatures and extreme weather events, like winds or precipitation, could affect their plants.